dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ### Net Port

-When you don't want to route too much wire , how about try  `Net Port` :
+When you don't want to route too many wires, how about trying  `Net Port` :

 ![](images/232_Schematic_WiringTools_NetPort.png)

-It will make your schematic looks more clean, and you just need to set each Net Port a net name.
+It will make your schematic look more clean, and you just need to set each Net Port a net name.

 ![](images/231_Schematic_NetPort.png)

 ### No Connect Flag

 You can find the `NO Connect Flag` via wiring tool,

 ![](images/056_Schematic_NoConnectFlagIcon.png),

-In the below schematic, if you don't add a `NO Connect Flag`, there is a error flag in the nets collection of the design manager.
+In the below schematic, if you don't add a `NO Connect Flag`, there is an error flag in the nets collection of the design manager.

 ![](./images/057_Schematic_NoConnectFlagError.png)

-After adding a `NO Connect Flag`, the error disappear.
+After adding a `NO Connect Flag`, the error disappears.

 ![](./images/058_Schematic_AddNoConnectFlag.gif)